parallelchain-io/parallelchain-protocol/RPC.md

     /// The queried storage tuples.
     storage_tuples: HashMap<PublicAddress, HashMap<Vec<u8>, Vec<u8>>>,

-    /// The hash of the highest committed block at the point in time in which the world state was queried.
+    /// Hash of the highest committed block at the point in time in which the world state was queried.
     block_hash: CryptoHash,
 }
 ```

 ### validator_sets

-Get the Previous, Current, and Next Validator Sets, optionally including the stakes delegated to them.
+Get information about the Previous, Current, and Next Validator Sets, optionally including the stakes delegated to them.

 #### Request